top of page

 You are not suddenly bad at sleeping.
 Your system is simply less tolerant of instability.

-Oestrogen supports insulin sensitivity.
+Oestrogen supports insulin sensitivity and influences where fat is stored (hips and thighs).
 When it declines, the body becomes more inclined to store fat centrally.
 This is not about discipline or willpower.
 It’s a metabolic recalibration.
-Strategies that once worked — under-eating, excessive cardio, cutting carbs aggressively — often increase stress load and worsen the instability.
+Strategies that once worked — under-eating, excessive cardio, skipping meals or cutting carbs aggressively — often increase stress load and worsen stress physiology and make weight loss even harder.

 Minerals Become Non-Negotiable

 Magnesium, potassium, adequate protein intake — these become more important in midlife.
-Low magnesium alone can mimic menopause symptoms:
+Low magnesium alone can mimic menopause symptoms including:

 • Anxiety